12 steps to getting a heat pump

 Here we outline the main steps to think through if you are planning to get a heat pump.

 1. Consider what kind of heat pump would work for you

 Heat pumps are a substantial investment, so it’s important to make sure you get the right one.
 Air source heat pumps are on average around £6,500, while ground source will cost more like £13,500 including installation.

 Most of the heat pumps installed in the UK are air to water, as they don’t require much space.
 They provide both water and space heating.
 They can be installed on almost all properties, including flats.
 They are generally about the size of a fridge and require a place outside where they can be fitted to a wall or on the ground, with space for a good flow of air around them.

-All air source heat pumps do produce some noise, as they contain a fan, but the modern ones are much quieter: about 40 to 60 decibels, which is rarely a problem.
+All air source heat pumps do produce some noise, as they contain a fan and compressor, but the modern ones are much quieter: about 40 to 60 decibels, which is similar noise levels to a fridge or dishwasher and therefore rarely a problem.

 Air source heat pumps: air to air

 Air to air heat pumps are just air conditioners that have been put into reverse.
 They blow hot air into your house, so they only do space heating.
 You would need something else for hot water.
 Air to air pumps do have some advantages.
 The pumps are cheaper and have good efficiency.
 Since they don’t use radiators, you won’t need to install bigger ones, although you may need ducting (pipes) in order to carry the hot air around to different rooms.

 Ground source heat pumps take heat from the ground instead of the air, using pipes buried outside the house.
 This makes them much more efficient, and silent.
 However, they are more expensive and only suitable for a limited number of homes because they require considerable amounts of outside space.